neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 In the Analyze selection, please choose: get_CpGs (1 in below screenshot):
 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/Analyze_dialogue.png)

-The number of the CPGs has to increase over time.
+A new tab will open and the number of the CPGs has to increase over time.
 Otherwise the configuration of f5c is not correct.

-Next choose plot cnv (#2 in above screen shot).
+Next choose plot cnv (#2 in above screen shot).Next Tab will open.

 At the beginning of the playback a raw copy number plot has to be shown.